-WS 518 Liturgical Inculturation and Culture (3 credits)
+WS518 Liturgical Contextualization and Culture (3 credits)

-This course explores the theology and practice of inculturation and liturgical inculturation.
-Asian, African, Latino, Asian-American, Latino, and African-American perspectives and indigenous practices are explored.
+This course is a study of the theology and practice of liturgical contextualization, including the contextualization of worship.
+Asian, African, Latino, Students learn Asian, African, Latino, Asian-American, Latino, and African American perspectives and related contextualization and cultural currents.

-WS 519 Inductive Bible Study of Worship & Praise (3 credits)
+WS519 Inductive Bible Study of Worship & Praise (3 credits)

-The most important purpose of this course is to develop practical leadership in worship and praise by inductively studying the essence of worship and praise in the Old and New Testaments.
+This course develops practical worship and praise leadership by inductively studying the essence of worship and praise in the Old and New Testaments.
 Through this, we will be able to restore the worship that God wants and is pleased with, and we will be able to find the root and original form of practical worship and praise through the most important foundation, the words of the Bible.

-WS 520 Worship Ministry and Leadership (3 credits)
+WS517 Worship Ministry and Leadership (3 credits)